raftedproc/mipt-rust/problems/tutorial/add/README.md

 ## Friendly reminder

-Tests to the problems are always located in `tests/tests.rs` file.
+Tests to the problems are always located in the `tests/tests.rs` file.
 It's better to read them _before_ coding and asking questions.